cogentcore/cogent/vector/README.md

 ![alt tag](logo/grid-icon.png)

-Grid is a GoGi-based SVG vector drawing program, with design based on Inkscape.
+Grid is a Cogent Core based SVG vector drawing program, with design based on Inkscape.

 If an acronym is required, how about: "Go-rendered interactive drawing" program.